osmandi/higor/README.md

 +------+------+-------+-------+-------------------------------+
 ```

+## Column types with support for NaN values
+- PageString: To save any string value.
+For example: "Hello Higor", "value".
+- PageDatetime: To save datetime values.
+For example: "2021-01-30 00:00:00 +0000 UTC".
+- PageFloat64: To save numbers integers and floats.
+For example: 1, 1.2.
+- PageAny: To save any data type.
+For example: 1, "dos", true, etc.

+## Column types without support for NaN values
+- PageBool: To save values type bool.
+For example: true, false.

 ## How to contribute?
 - Give this repo a star.
 - Create tutorials about Data Engineering with Go.